Skip to Main Content

 The Psychology Internship Training Program at Spring Grove Hospital Center (SGHC) is committed to maintaining and enhancing diversity in ideas, orientation, culture, ethnicity and experience.

 To that end the program encourages and solicits qualified applications from all localities, schools, minorities and diverse backgrounds to apply.

-As an agency of the Maryland Department of Health (MDH), Behavioral Health Administration (BHA), SGHC prohibits discrimination on the basis of race, color, sex, national origin, religion or belief, marital status, sexual orientation, genetic testing, political affiliation, and mental and/or physical disability in the operation and administration of its services, facilities, programs, benefits, and employment opportunities.
-The
+As an agency of the Maryland Department of Health (MDH), SGHC prohibits discrimination on the basis of race, color, sex, national origin, religion or belief, marital status, sexual orientation, genetic testing, political affiliation, and mental and/or physical disability in the operation and administration of its services, facilities, programs, benefits, and employment opportunities.

 Psychology Internship Training Program at SGHC recruits qualified doctoral interns based upon the individual merits and achievements of applicants.
 All selection decisions including, but not limited to, recruitment, selection, graduation, and termination are made without regard to the race, color, religion, national origin, veteran’s status, sex, age, physical or mental disability, and/or any other characteristics protected by law.

 does not discriminate on the basis of any factor that is irrelevant to the successful completion of internship training.